We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. When do I get my tour documents?

 A. You receive tour documents, including your hotel list and information on how to get to your starting town and hotel, tour operator contacts, packing tips, and other helpful information, about 2-3 weeks before your tour.
 Please note that these items are supplied by the local tour company – we do our best to get the information to you well in advance of your tour, but we're entirely dependent on the local company to get the information to us.
 You get packets with maps, route instructions, and sightseeing information at your start hotel.
+Back to the questions.

 Q. What's included in my tour packet at the start hotel?